-- (Note 1) Masahiko Goto, Chairman and Representative Director of the Corporation, Munetoshi Goto, President and Representative Director of the Corporation, and their relatives own 100% of voting rights of TOA Co., Ltd. - (Note 2) Masahiko Goto, Chairman and Representative Director of the Corporation, Munetoshi Goto, President and Representative Director of the Corporation, and their relatives own 68.2% of voting rights of Maruwa, Ltd. - (Note 3) The prices of the transactions with TOA Co., Ltd. and Maruwa, Ltd. are determined upon negotiation, considering the prevailing market prices. - (Note 4) The above stated transaction amount does not include consumption tax, and that balance at the end of the period includes consumption tax.
+- (Note 1) Masahiko Goto, Chairman and Representative Director of the Corporation, Munetoshi Goto, President and Representative Director of the Corporation, and their relatives own 100% of voting rights of TOA Co., Ltd. - (Note 2) Masahiko Goto, Chairman and Representative Director of the Corporation, Munetoshi Goto, President and Representative Director of the Corporation, and their relatives own 68.1% of voting rights of Maruwa, Ltd. - (Note 3) The prices of the transactions with TOA Co., Ltd. and Maruwa, Ltd. are determined upon negotiation, considering the prevailing market prices.